Chart Color Schemes

 Gordonvale has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.2% of all households, including 31.5% couples with children, 29.1% couples without children, and 14.5% single parent families.
-Non-family households account for the remaining 23.8%, with lone person households at 21.0% and group households comprising 2.8%.
-The median household size is 2.7 people, larger than the Rest of Qld average of 2.4.
+Family households account for 76.2% of all households, including 31.5% couples with children, 29.1% couples without children, and 14.5% single parent families.
+Non-family households make up the remaining 23.8%, with lone person households at 21.0% and group households comprising 2.8%.
+The median household size is 2.7 people, which is larger than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households